 The purposes of this committee is to identify research needs in Alaska and to facilitate the development and exchange of fire effects, fire behavior, and fire danger information and applications to meet the needs of the member agencies of the AWFCG.

 One of the primary tasks of the FRDAC is to maintain a list of research task items that is continually updated as tasks are completed or new tasks are identified.
 Other activities include development of fire effects monitoring and fuel moisture-sampling protocols along with contributions to statewide products including an interactive map of fire research plots, and a bibliographic reference collection on fuels and fire effects.
-FRDAC products are available on the AWFCG Committees webpage and the Alaska Fire Science Consortium FRDAC webpageAlaska Fire Science Consortium web site: ().
+FRDAC products are available on the AWFCG Committees webpage and from the Alaska Fire Science Consortium FRDAC webpage.

 Fire Modeling and Analysis Committee (FMAC)

 The purpose of this committee is to provide cohesive direction and collaborative response to address interagency needs for fire modeling and analysis within Alaska.
 This committee provides comprehensive integration and coordination in support of statewide analysis and modeling concepts, data needs, and training/mentoring.
 It also provides consolidated responses to data and information requests to ensure Alaska-specific needs, anomalies, and conditions are supported in national systems.
-The FMAC is responsible for updating a Fuel Model Guide to Alaska Vegetation and has been designated by the AWFCG as the Alaska liaison and point of contact for the LANDFIRE project.
-FMAC information is available on the AWFCG Committees webpage and the Alaska Fire Science Consortium FMAC webpageAlaska Fire Science Consortium web site ().
+FMAC is responsible for updating the Fuel Model Guide to Alaska Vegetation (PDF) and has been designated by the AWFCG as the Alaska liaison and point of contact for the LANDFIRE project.
+FMAC information is available on the AWFCG Committees webpage and the Alaska Fire Science Consortium FMAC webpage.

 Fire Danger Committee

 The Fire Danger Committee provides collaborative interagency direction for fire danger in Alaska and updates on national direction and guidance.
 The committee provides comprehensive integration and coordination in support of statewide fire danger needs.
-It coordinates the Alaska Statewide Fire Danger Operating Plan (AK FDOP)III.FAlaska Statewide Fire Danger Operating Plan.
+It coordinates the Alaska Statewide Fire Danger Operating Plan (AK FDOP).
+(See Section III.F.)

 Operations